 Male Fertility Tests

-Male fertility tests are also known as sperm tests or semen tests.
-Male fertility tests have come along way in recent years.
-The earliest male fertility test, the semen analysis, did not change much over the course of many decades.
+Male fertility tests, also known as sperm tests or semen tests, have come a long way in recent years.

 Components of the semen test